-Cloud IaaS negates the need to hire IT staff for maintenance, paying rent costs, or the expenses of purchasing and upgrading infrastructure because all of those expenses are rolled into a simple pay-as-you-go service model offered by a third-party.
+Cloud IaaS negates the need to hire IT staff, for maintenance, paying rent costs, or the expenses of purchasing and upgrading infrastructure because all of those expenses are rolled into a simple pay-as-you-go service model offered by a third party.
 Often, these third parties specialise in cloud services and disaster recovery services so they’re experts in maintaining infrastructure while often offering additional resources and services like backups, failover services, cloud storage, and more.

 With cloud IaaS when the primary operating system goes down, it kicks over to the cloud to maintain business continuity.
-With cloud, the data loss can be nearly mitigated completely with most data backed up to the cloud.
+With the cloud, the data loss can be nearly mitigated completely with most data backed up to the cloud.
 And since it’s a cloud – the data storage is elastic so you can scale up and down quickly according to your needs.

 Possibly the best thing about cloud IaaS is that it’s not hard to set up.
 At this point in time during the Information Age, there’s really no business that has an excuse for not putting a disaster recovery plan into plan to maintain business continuity.
 Cloud backups and cloud IaaS are effective resources to use to plan a comprehensive, effective disaster recovery plan that downgrades a catastrophic event from ‘disaster’ to ‘hiccup’.